thanuj10/Nokia-Debloater/README.md

 | If you are running adb for the first time, You might get an error like this - *No devices/emulators found*, If you did, Then please ensure that you have tapped the ok option on the prompt from your phone.

+## F.A.Q

+1. Do I need root, Unlocked bootloader etc?
+> No

+2. What can I expect from the debloating measures?
+> Better Privacy and security, Possibly better battery life and performance

+3. Can I revert the changes?
+> Yes, You can revert by either manually installing all the apps debloated by the script or by factory resetting your device.
+An option to revert back the changes will come in the future, Stay tuned!

+4. Will I lose data by debloating?
+> No you will not.

+5. Are there possibilities of bricking my device?
+> Yes, But it's rare and you need not be worried because I will test every version before releasing it on GitHub.

+## TO-Do List

+- [ ] Implement a way to re-install the debloated apps
+- [ ] Add options to debloat google apps

 ## Further reading

 https://dontkillmyapp.com/nokia